 The above is a reproduction of the first page of an issue of "La Verite" (The Truth), French Trotskyist paper.
-Put out under the most difficult conditions, with the Gestapo and the French police searching everywhere to catch its publishers, the paper testifies to the continued activity and growth of the Fourth International in France.
+Put out under the most difficult conditions, with the Gestago and the French police searching everywhere to catch ets publishers, the paper testifies to the continued activity and growth of the Fourth serving in a tank battalion conceived International in France.
 One of the few anti-fascist organs printed in France, this issue was recently smuggled out.